ray-project/ray/doc/source/fake-autoscaler.rst

 Using ``ray.cluster_utils.AutoscalingCluster``
 ----------------------------------------------

-To programmatically create an autoscaling cluster and connect to it, you can use `cluster_utils.AutoscalingCluster <https://github.com/ray-project/ray/blob/master/python/ray/cluster_utils.py>`__.
+To programmatically create a fake multi-node autoscaling cluster and connect to it, you can use `cluster_utils.AutoscalingCluster <https://github.com/ray-project/ray/blob/master/python/ray/cluster_utils.py>`__.
 Here's an example of a basic autoscaling test that launches tasks triggering autoscaling:

 .. literalinclude:: /../../python/ray/tests/test_autoscaler_fake_multinode.py
    :language: python